Giacomo Matteotti: Martyr and myth

 Around the same time that his comrades were campaigning against Badoglio in August 1943, arguing that the Badoglio regime was fascism without Mussolini, the then PSI leader Pietro Nenni wrote in his diary upon his return to Rome in what was perhaps an overly optimistic account.
 Nenni wrote: "How distant fascism seems, as if it belonged to another era.
 On the walls there are only slogans full of disgust for Mussolini and with 'Long live Matteotti.'
 The symbols of fascism have already been chipped off the public buildings, and one might think that they never had the slightest influence on hearts."
 When fascists began to be purged from the government, critics of Badoglio wanted more, expecting the fascists who had murdered Matteotti, alongside the murderers of Amendola and the Rosselli brothers, to be tried and punished.
 Ultimately, the political purge in Badoglio's eyes seemed to consist solely of eliminating those fascists who posed a threat to public order and to himself.

 138 days after the death of Mussolini on 28 April 1945, the Corriere della Sera debunked a rumour circulating in liberated Italy, first broken by the Chicago Sun, that one of Matteotti's sons had fired the bullet that killed Mussolini.
 Matteotti's early and intransigent opposition to fascism was used to promote the myth of the good Italian and absolve Italians of having supported fascism.
 In 1955, Matteotti was defined as a martyr in an official act of the Italian Republic, which gave Isabella Matteotti a pension as a "daughter of the Martyr".
-As president of the Chamber of Deputies from 1968 to 1976, Pertini published Matteotti's parliamentary speeches in 1970, and the first biography of Matteotti by Antonio Glauco Casanova came out in 1974, while the publication of the complete works, edited by historian Stefano Caretti, began in 1983.
+As president of the Chamber of Deputies from 1968 to 1976, Pertini published Matteotti's parliamentary speeches in 1970, and the first biography of Matteotti by Antonio Casanova came out in 1974, while the publication of the complete works, edited by historian Stefano Caretti, began in 1983.
 In subsequent decades, Matteotti's works were further re-published and analysed.